Speed (TV network): As Speedvision

 The network originally launched as Speedvision on December 31, 1995.
 The network was one of two (the other being the Outdoor Life Network) formed out of a partnership of Cox Cable and Times Mirror which had combined their cable systems operations in 1994.
 In July 1995, Times Mirror decided to reassess its media holdings and reduced its stake in the two planned networks to 10%.
 Comcast and Continental Cablevision were brought on as new partners.

 Speedvision was planned by former ESPN executive Roger L. Werner, E. Roger Williams and Robert Scanlon.
 The network offered a mix of automotive, boating, and aviation programming.

 Speedvision's initial lineup featured various automotive programs, including various documentary-style series focusing on prolific vehicles, manufacturers, and racing teams (such as Victory by Design and Legends of Motorsport), series focusing on classic automobiles (such as Dream Car Garage, coverage of Barrett-Jackson's auctions, and My Classic Car, which moved to the network from TNN), an AutoWeek-branded television series, along with MotorWeek and Autoline Detroit – two programs respectively syndicated from PBS member stations in Maryland and Detroit.
-Speedvision also carried coverage of various minor and professional auto racing series, including the Sports Car Club of America's World Challenge series (of which it also acquired title sponsorship of in 1999, becoming the Speedvision World Challenge).
+Speedvision also carried coverage of various minor and professional auto racing series, including the Sports Car Club of America's World Challenge series (of which it also acquired title sponsorship of in 1999, becoming the Speedvision World Challenge), American Le Mans Series, NASCAR Winston West Series, ARCA Racing Series, Formula One, and the Pep Boys Indy Racing League.